jonathan-s/django-sockpuppet/docs/reflexes.md

 this.stimulate(string target, [DOMElement element], ...[JSONObject argument])
 ```

-**target**, required \(exception: see "Requesting a Refresh" below\): a string containing the server Reflex class and method, in the form "ExampleReflex\#increment".
+**target**, required \(exception: see "Requesting a Refresh" below\): A string containing the server Reflex class and method, in the form "ExampleReflex\#increment".

-**element**, optional: a reference to a DOM element which will provide both attributes and scoping selectors.
-Frequently pointed to `event.target` in Javascript. **Defaults to the DOM element of the controller in scope**.
+**element**, optional: A reference to a DOM element which will provide both attributes and scoping selectors.
+Frequently pointed to `event.target` in JavaScript. **Defaults to the DOM element of the controller in scope**.

-**argument**, optional: a **splat** of JSON-compliant Javascript datatypes - array, object, string, numeric or boolean - can be received by the server Reflex action as one or many ordered arguments.
+**argument**, optional: A **splat** of JSON-compliant JavaScript datatypes - array, object, string, numeric or boolean - can be received by the server Reflex action as one or many ordered arguments.
 Defaults to no argument\(s\). **Note: the method signature has to match.** If the Reflex action is expecting two arguments and doesn't receive two arguments, it will raise an exception.

 ### Requesting a "refresh"